 Who killed Dracula?

-Dracula was killed by both Jonathan Harker and Quincy Morris.
-Harker cuts Dracula’s head off while Quincy stabs his heart with a knife.
+Dracula was killed by both Jonathan Harker and Quincey Morris.
+Harker cuts Dracula’s head off while Quincey stabs his heart with a knife.

 Why is Dracula evil?